JakubTabor/Language_model_Pipeline/README.md

 # I can also print it in a good looking way using "displacy" from spacy, I use function render on my "doc" and I choose "style ent"
 # It gonna mark the most important informations, make them visible and good describe "displacy.render(doc, style = "ent")"
 # I can load also "trained small model in Spanish language" "es_core_news_sm", I change my text into spaninh version and start for loop on it
+# It's not yet perfect but it catch some informations